productguy94/merchant-sdk-php/README.md

 ## Invoice Webhooks
-Whenever invoices are paid for, events are triggered and notifications are sent to the webhooks you provided on your `keys and security` page.
-Your webhook url is expected to be an unauthenticated `POST` request url.
+Whenever invoices are paid, notifications are sent to the webhook URL you provided on the `Keys and Security` page of your [Bitsika Console](https://console.bitsika.africa) account.
+Your webhook URL is expected to be an unauthenticated `POST` request URL.

 Once payments are recieved, weather failed or successful, we make a post request containing the event object to your webhook url.